Blog

 Schedule a Consultation

-The Types of Foods You Eat and the Way You Prepare Them
+The Types of Foods You Can Eat and How To Prepare Them

 You should generally eat a variety of foods, being careful to choose those that are low in fats, saturated fats, and cholesterol.
-Include plenty of vegetables, fruits, and grain products.
+Include plenty of vegetables, fruits, whole grains and protein foods.
 Both sugar and salt should only be used in moderation.
-If you consume alcoholic beverages, you should do so in moderation as well.
+If you consume alcoholic beverages, you should do so in moderation, minimally or not at all if possible.

-One easy way to start is opting for softer foods, as these are easier to chew and swallow.
-Examples are mashed or pureed vegetables, canned fish, soup, egg salad, pastas, yogurt, tofu, cooked quinoa, overnight soaked oats, apple sauce, ripe bananas, and smoothies.
+A great way to get started is opting for softer, appetizing foods, as they are easier to chew and swallow.
+Examples are chopped, mashed or pureed vegetables, fish, soup, egg salad, pastas, yogurt, tofu, quinoa, overnight oats, applesauce, bananas, and smoothies.

-Foods that are rich in certain nutrients can be very beneficial as well, such as bananas, potatoes, apricots, avocados, and orange juice.
+Foods that are rich in certain nutrients can be very beneficial as well, such as tomatoes, white beans, lentils, bananas, sweet potatoes, winter squash, beets, spinach, apricots, avocados, oranges, yogurt, portobello mushrooms, and broccoli.
 These foods are rich in potassium, which is necessary for proper muscle contraction.
-Some MG medications may cause diarrhea which may result in low potassium levels in our system, giving more reason for eating foods rich in potassium.
+Some MG medications may cause diarrhea or potassium depletion which may result in low potassium levels in our system, giving more reason for eating foods rich in potassium.

 The Way You Chew Your Food

-You should always cut your food to appropriate bite-sized pieces, and limit each swallow to about half of a teaspoonful.
-You should always eat slowly, adequately chewing your food to make sure no large pieces are swallowed whole.
-And lastly, you should be sure to sit in an upright position and be careful not to tilt your head forward when swallowing your food.
-Other helpful tips include resting between each bite and resting before meals.
-Try not to talk while eating.
+You should aim to cut your food to appropriate bite-sized pieces, and you may need to limit each swallow to about half of a teaspoonful or less to help prevent the risk of aspiration.
+You should aim to eat slowly, adequately chewing your food to make sure no large pieces of food are swallowed whole.
+Lastly, you should be sure to sit in an upright position and be careful not to tilt your head forward or slouch forward when swallowing your food.
+Other helpful tips include resting between each bite and resting before meals if needed.
+It may also be helpful to not talk while eating to preserve your energy.

 The Way You Plan Your Meals

 Planning your meals well can have a very positive impact on your overall well-being.
 Helpful tips include eating several small meals throughout the day rather than having less frequent, larger meals.
-Eating your largest meal earlier in the day when your body still has more energy would make it a lot easier for you to chew and swallow your food.
+Make it your goal to eat your largest meals earlier in the day.
+During these times, you will typically have more energy, making it easier to chew and swallow your food.

 Get Your IVIG Dose